cython/cython/docs/src/userguide/pypy.rst

   on method calls in some rare cases.

 * Docstrings of special methods are not propagated to Python space.

+* The Python 3.x adaptations in pypy3 only slowly start to include the C-API, so more incompatibilities can be expected there.

 Bugs and crashes